Key Takeaway

 | Well-controlled hypothyroidism (normal TSH on levothyroxine) | Comparable to general population | Can proceed with appropriate monitoring |

-| Undertreated hypothyroidism (elevated TSH) | May be reduced; metabolic rate compromised | Optimize thyroid levels first |
+| Undertreated hypothyroidism (improved TSH) | May be reduced. metabolic rate compromised | Improve thyroid levels first |

-| Subclinical hypothyroidism | Likely comparable to general population | Monitor TSH; may need treatment initiation |
+| Subclinical hypothyroidism | Likely comparable to general population | Monitor TSH. may need treatment initiation |

 | History of thyroid cancer (MTC) | N/A | Contraindicated |